 Transition of terminal to respiratory bronchiole

-This passageway shows the transition of a terminal bronchiole as it branches into two respiratory bronchioles.
-The respiratory bronchiole possesses alveoli as components of its wall and thus is the initial passageway of the respiratory portion of the respiratory system.
+This passageway shows the transition of a terminal bronchiole (conducting portion) as it branches into two respiratory bronchioles (respiratory portion).
+Respiratory bronchioles, like terminal bronchioles, are lined by a simple cuboidal epithelium containing ciliated and club cells.
+However, respiratory bronchioles possess alveoli as components of their wall and thus the epithelium appears interrupted.
+Respiratory bronchioles are the initial passageways of the respiratory portion of the respiratory system.
 100x

 Terminal bronchiole >

 A terminal bronchiole is the terminal part of the conducting portion of the respiratory system.
-It is lined by simple, ciliated columnar epithelium.
-No alveolar lumens are continuous with the lumen of a respiratory bronchiole.
+It is lined by simple, ciliated columnar epithelium with club cells.
+No alveoli are present.

 Respiratory bronchioles >

 The respiratory bronchiole possesses alveoli as part of its wall.
-The lumens of the alveoli are directly continuous with that of the respiratory bronchiole and thus the respiratory bronchiole is capable of gaseous exchange.
-This bronchiole is lined by a cuboidal epithelium with scattered cilia.
+The lumens of the alveoli are directly continuous with that of the respiratory bronchiole and thus the respiratory bronchiole is capable of gas exchange.
+This bronchiole is lined by a cuboidal epithelium with cilia and club cells.

 Associated alveoli >